-Do not be caught off guard.
-Many candidates will blurt out that they are only looking for a short-term stint while looking to move across the country or go back to school.
-While upfront, those responses are not likely to impress an interviewer and can swiftly get you removed from the candidate list.
+Don't be caught off guard.
+Sometimes, candidates will blurt out that they are only looking for a short-term stint as they are looking to move across the country or go back to school.
+While upfront, those responses are not likely to impress an interviewer, and they can swiftly get you removed from the candidate list.

-Let the employer know clearly how much and why working for them is very attractive to you.
-Note specific aspects of the job which appeal to you and would encourage you to stay on for a long time.
+Let the employer know why working for them is very attractive to you.
+Note specific aspects of the job that appeal to you and would encourage you to stay on.

 Examples of the Best Answers

 Try out these responses to the question, "How long do you expect to work at our company?"
 These answers are a safe way to respond to the question.
 They do not give a specific timeline, but do demonstrate your enthusiasm for the role and the company.

 I'm excited about the research and innovations your company has delivered in the past few years.
 I've been looking for a position with a dynamic company engaged in the community, and your organization certainly fits that description.
 I think this role is a great match for my skills and experience and that it would offer me a chance to grow professionally.
 I expect to be here for as long as I can contribute.

 Why It Works: This answer works because the applicant ties a forward-looking organization’s research and development to the skill set the applicant possesses to let the interviewer know that they plan to remain with the company as long as it is a good fit.

 Example Answer #2